unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 ### Add some JavaScript: Index.js <a href="#c4de" id="c4de"></a>

-Now that we have our index.html file set up, let’s add some javascript.
-We can start by inputting some basic code into our index.js file to capture the text from the input field and print it onto our console.&#x20;
+Now that we have our `index.html` file set up, let’s add some JavaScript.
+We can start by inputting some basic code into our `index.js` file to capture the text from the input field and print it onto our console.

 The code snippet below shows the resolve function: